pubkey/rxdb/docs-src/data-migration.md

 // starting the migration

-const migrationState$ = messageCol.migrate(10); // 10 is the batch-size, how many docs will run at parrallel
+const migrationState$ = messageCol.migrate(10); // 10 is the batch-size, how many docs will run at parallel

 // 'start' the observable
 migrationState$.subscribe(